 - the Chatswood and Parramatta Transport Interchanges

 - Newcastle Light Rail project

 - Sydney Metro West

-Work included advising on land acquisition strategies and all issues relating to the compulsory acquisition of land for the purpose of those projects.
-Brendan also acted in Supreme Court proceedings challenging the validity of acquisitions of sub-strata land.
+Work included advising on environmental planning approval processes, land acquisition strategies and all issues relating to the compulsory acquisition of land for the purpose of those projects.

 Brendan has advised on environmental impact assessment (EIA) processes concerning the M5 East and M7 motorways, and EIA processes in respect of various bridge and road upgrades.
 He has also advised and acted for Transport for NSW in appeals against determinations of compensation for the acquisition of land for numerous linear road developments including:

 - Pacific, Oxley and Olympic Highways upgrade projects

 - Sydney Gateway

 - Barangaroo: Brendan advised on complex project planning approval and environmental licensing issues relating to the $7bn Barangaroo urban renewal project, including advising on planning approval pathways, the application of transitional provisions under the Environmental Planning and Assessment Act 1979 (EP&A Act) on a concept plan approval under the repealed Part 3A, defending a number of challenges to the validity of project approvals, and advising on land contamination issues.